 In Row b, enter the total number of STRMU assisted households that received assistance with mortgage costs only (no utility costs) and the amount expended by the project sponsor assisting these households.
 In Row c, enter the total number of STRMU assisted households that received assistance with both mortgage and utility costs and the amount expended by the project sponsor assisting these households.
 In Row d, enter the total number of STRMU assisted households that received assistance with rental costs only (no utility costs) and the amount expended by the project sponsor assisting these households.
 In Row d, enter the total number of STRMU assisted households.
 In Row e, enter the total number of STRMU assisted households.
 In Row e, enter the total number of STRMU assisted households.
 In Row e, enter the total number of STRMU assisted households.
 In Row e, enter the total number of STRMU assisted households.
 In Row e, enter the total number of STRMU assisted households.
 In Row e, enter the total number of STRMU assisted households.
 In Row e, enter the total number of STRMU assisted households.
-In Row f, enter the total number of STRMU assisted households that received assistance with both rental and utility costs and the amount expended by the project sponsor assisting these households.
 In Row f, enter the total number of STRMU assisted households that received assistance with utility costs only (not including rent or mortgage costs) and the amount expended by the project sponsor assisting these households.
 In row g, report the amount of STRMU funds expended to support direct program costs such as program operation staff.